 Madeira, Portugal

-Excellent throughout the year, Madeira is magical for the end-of-the-year celebrations.
+Excellent throughout the year, Madeira is magical for end-of-year celebrations.
 Imagine the island of rare beauty adorned with a thousand lights to celebrate Christmas and the New Year.
-A great combination of products is on display, including exotic flowers, traditional souvenirs, and typical delicacies and drinks of the season, all adding to the merriment in a very welcoming ambiance.
+Various products are on display, including exotic flowers, traditional souvenirs, and typical delicacies and drinks of the season, all adding to the merriment in a welcoming ambiance.
 Participate in the glee of this season’s festivities and enjoy daily activities and entertainment shows, such as Christmas Carols and performances by folklore groups.

 The festivities start on December 1 and end on January 9.
 Do not miss their famous fireworks show: it is one of the most beautiful in Europe.